 In emerging industries, where information asymmetries are unavoidable, sometimes entrepreneurs themselves often create information asymmetries between potential buyers and sellers to increase the chances of creating new markets and exploit these new market opportunities by themselves.
-However, entrepreneurs face a dilemma: This is because the new information asymmetries introduced in a principal-agent relationship between sellers and entrepreneurs (side A in Fig. 2b) on the one hand and between buyers and entrepreneurs (side B in Fig. 2b) on the other hand may deter potential buyers and sellers from entering transaction relationships with entrepreneurs.
+However, entrepreneurs face a dilemma: This is because the new information asymmetries introduced in a principal-agent relationship between sellers and entrepreneurs on the one hand (side A in Figure 2b)

+and between buyers and entrepreneurs (side B in Figure 2b) on the other hand may deter potential buyers and sellers from entering transaction relationships with entrepreneurs.
 However, entrepreneurs' very existence depends on the information asymmetries between potential buyers and sellers.
 Reducing such asymmetries is not only costly, but may also seriously undermine their business (Ellis, 2003).
-The challenge for entrepreneurs, therefore, is how to assure their clients on both ends that the monitoring/enforcement costs of using their services are lower than the monitoring/enforcement costs that buyers and sellers would have incurred should they trade directly $-TC_2 < TC_1$ specified in Formula (2) (Peng & York, 2001; Spulber, 2003).
+The challenge for entrepreneurs, therefore, is how to assure their clients on both ends that the monitoring/enforcement costs of using their services are lower than the monitoring/enforcement costs that buyers and sellers would have incurred should they trade directly- $TC_2 < TC_1$ specified in Formula 2 above (Peng & York, 2001; Spulber, 2003).

-A key strategy for entrepreneurs is to use observable opportunity enactments (Wood & McKinley, 2010) to signal to principals that they are credible (Spence, 1973).
+A key strategy for entrepreneurs as intermediaries is to use observable opportunity enactments (Wood & McKinley, 2010) to signal to principals that they are credible (Spence, 1973).
 Particularly in emerging industries, entrepreneurs can share some portions of uncertainties with their sellers (resource providers) through their enacted commitments and credible signaling based on those commitments (Fiet & Patel, 2008).
-Signaling through enactment processes in the absence of established markets can provide credible commitments to potential buyers and sellers (Blevins, Tsang, & Peng, 2013).
-We suggest that entrepreneurs compete on their signaling capabilities, and that the best-performing entrepreneurs are likely to be those with the best signaling capabilities (Blevins et al., 2013; Campbell & Kracaw, 1980).
+Signaling through enactment processes in the absence of established markets can provide credible commitments to potential buyers and sellers.
+Therefore, we suggest that entrepreneurs compete on their signaling capabilities, and that the best-performing entrepreneurs are likely to be those with the best signaling capabilities (Campbell & Kracaw, 1980).
 This can be accomplished through behavioral and/or outcome measures.

 Wood and McKinley (2010) highlight two primary behavioral measures.
 The first behavioral signal is reputation.
 Often earned through years of hard work, reputation is difficult to acquire in a short time and even more challenging to imitate (Podolny, 1994).
 Reputation thus serves as a powerful behavioral measure to signal to principals about entrepreneurs' credibility as intermediaries (Chemmanur & Fulghieri, 1994).
-Reputable entrepreneurs such as venture capitalists and angel investors often take equity in borrowers in order to signal to investors that venture capitalists have no incentive to misrepresent their information.
-If smaller, entrepreneurial firms do not have a strong reputation, it is possible for them to team up with large firms as strategic alliances in order to enhance the legitimacy of the smaller firms (Zimmerman & Zeitz, 2002).4
+Also, reputable entrepreneurs such as venture capitalists often take equity in borrowers in order to signal to investors that venture capitalists have no incentive to misrepresent their information.
+If smaller, entrepreneurial firms do not have a strong reputation, it is possible for them to team up with large firms as strategic alliances in order to enhance the legitimacy of the smaller firms (Zimmerman & Zeitz, 2002).